7 Ways To Achieve Work-Life Balance Like Jesus

 - Adam Burns, Man With A Plan

 In my ministry, I work with healthcare students and professionals.
-No matter how hard they try, it's an endless struggle to keep their training and work in its place.
+No matter how hard they try, it's an endless struggle to keep their training and work in place.

 At the same time, the despair we often feel around this area of balance and margin is not from God.
-It's a trick of the enemy, who wants us to think that our lives aren't under God's control, and, that there's no hope.
+It's a trick of the enemy, who wants us to think that our lives aren't under God's control and that there's no hope.

 What Work-Life Balance Doesn't Mean

 Before we look at ways we can recapture balance in our lives, let's get one thing clear.
 I'm not saying Christians shouldn't work hard.
-Or, that God promises that life will feel balanced all the time.
+Or that God promises that life will feel balanced all the time.

-The bible never promises that.
+The Bible never promises that.

-Jesus had days that weren’t ‘balanced’.
+Jesus had days that weren’t ‘balanced.’
 See Mark 1, for example, where Jesus gives the morning sermon (21), casts out an unclean spirit (25-26), heals Peter’s mother-in-law (31), and then - as night falls - heals everyone in town who was sick or demon-possessed (32-34).

 As he looked toward retirement, a seminary professor was looking forward to slowing down.
-Instead, God called him unexpectedly to the missions field and he wound up working 70 hour weeks.
+Instead, God called him unexpectedly to the missions field, and he wound up working 70-hour weeks.

 So, we can't demand something God never promises.
 His 'best life' for us might be a hard, exhausting one.

 At the same time, alongside the exhaustion and hard work, the bible offers us deep rest.
-Like a weekly Sabbath (Exodus 20; Deuteronomy 5), the freedom of forgiveness from our sins, and the direct access we have to our father through Christ (see Hebrews 4:1-16).
+Like a weekly Sabbath (Exodus 20; Deuteronomy 5), the freedom of forgiveness from our sins, and the direct access we have to our Father through Christ (see Hebrews 4:1-16).

 God's 'best life' for us might be a hard, exhausting one.
 But alongside the exhaustion and hard work, Jesus offers us deep rest.
 Like a weekly Sabbath (Ex.
 20), the freedom of forgiveness from our sins, and the direct access we have to God through Christ (see Heb.
 4:1-16).